YuvalArtzi19/tzofim-1/memory-bank/activeContext.md

 - Added mock data structures for channels and messages in `server/server.js`.
 - Implemented messaging channel API endpoints (`/api/channels`, `/api/channels/:channelId/messages`).
 - Tested authentication, RBAC, and protected routes using `curl`.
+- Installed axios in the client for API communication.
+- Created folder structure for frontend components.
+- Implemented authentication context and components.
+- Implemented messaging components.
+- Created pages for login, signup, and messaging.
+- Updated the home page with navigation and information about ScoutsTribe.

 ## 🚀 Next Steps

-1. Update `progress.md` to reflect the implementation of messaging channels API.
+1. Update `progress.md` to reflect the frontend implementation.
-2. Commit documentation updates (`activeContext`, `progress`) and messaging channels implementation (`server.js`) to Git.
+2. Commit documentation updates (`activeContext`, `progress`) and frontend implementation to Git.
-3. Test the messaging channels API endpoints using `curl`.
+3. Test the frontend application by running the client and server together.
+4. Implement CORS handling in the backend to allow frontend API requests.
-4. Continue implementing additional core features from the MVP scope (e.g., forms, document upload).
+5. Continue implementing additional core features from the MVP scope (e.g., forms, document upload).
-5. Begin work on the frontend components to interact with the backend APIs.
 6. Revisit database decision when ready to move beyond mock data.
-6. Address the Git push connection issue when possible.
+7. Address the Git push connection issue when possible.

 ## 🤔 Active Decisions & Considerations